Franklin & Marshall College: Merger

 On December 6, 1849, Franklin College and Marshall College began to consider merging as a way to secure the future of both institutions.
 Three years later, on June 7, 1853, the combined college was formally dedicated at Lancaster's Fulton Hall.
 The merger created an all-male Reformed Church institution that combined the resources of both schools.
 James Buchanan, four years prior to becoming the 15th President of the United States, was named president of the first Franklin & Marshall board of trustees.

 The college's first two presidents, Emanuel Vogel Gerhart, a Marshall College graduate, and Nevin struggled to keep the young school afloat with an inadequate endowment.
 The hope of creating a reputable liberal arts institution fueled their efforts to push on.
 "No second- or third-rate school will do," said Nevin at the formal dedication of the united college.
 "We must either have no college at all or else have one that may be in all respects worthy of the name."

 The citizens of Lancaster agreed to donate $25,000 towards the construction of a building for the merged college.
 A site on the east end of the city was proposed near where the new Lancaster County Prison was constructed in 1851.
 Two parallel streets in the area were renamed, one for Franklin and one for Marshall.
 However, Buchanan ultimately rejected the proposal, saying "I do not think the best location for a literary institution should be between a court house and a jail."
 Instead, Buchanan and the board selected a site at the northwestern end of Lancaster.
-Known locally as "Gallows Hill," it was the former site of Lancaster's public executions and the highest point of ground in city.
+Known locally as "Gallows Hill," it was the former site of Lancaster's public executions and the highest point of ground in the city.
 At the laying of the building's cornerstone in 1853, Henry Harbaugh, a Marshall College graduate and pastor of the Reformed Church of Lancaster noted that the city's lowest point was the prison.
 Harbaugh stated: "Thank God!
 The College stands higher than the jail.
 Education should be lifted up and let crime sink to the lowest depths!"
 The distinctive, tall-towered structure, designed in the Gothic Revival style, was dedicated on May 16, 1856, as "Recitation Hall."
 Recitation Hall came to be known as "Old Main" and the ground as "College Hill".